 What kind of support is available on campus?

 - Campus health center: Almost all schools have health clinics with doctors and nurses on staff.
-They are often used for informational purposes, but your school’s clinic might accept your insurance.
-It is a good idea to check out your campus health center when you arrive to start your freshman year.
-The center can explain the resources that are offered, and you will be well-acquainted in advance, before you need to rely on its services.
+These centers often provide information to all, but there’s a chance that your school’s clinic accepts your health insurance.
+If it does, the campus clinic is a convenient place to be seen when you are unwell.
+It is a good idea to check out your campus health center when you arrive at the start of your freshman year.
+The center staff can explain the resources that are offered, and you will be well-acquainted in advance, before you need to rely on its services.

 - Campus mental health center: Depending on the size of your school, it might have a mental health center that is separate from the health clinic.
 Mental health centers are often staffed by experienced counselors and therapists.
 They either work with your insurance or offer discounted services to students.
 Sometimes they offer one-on-one appointments.
 Other times, they offer support systems or group therapy.
 They can also help you find resources near campus if you need more specific treatment.

 - Friends: Don’t underestimate what your friends can do for you.
 If your campus is far away from home, your friends become a surrogate family.
 If you need help, reach out.
 You’re all in this together.